-So, while he may not identify with the language we have chosen, we continue to believe much of Fitzgerald’s work fits within our description of CR, since the “critical deconstruction of religion and related categories” quite clearly does entail the view that religion as an analytic category results in reification and naturalization, is unduly normative (which, in Fitzgerald’s case, means something like morally unjustified), and should therefore be abandoned.
-And although we recognize—and indeed spend time discussing in our JAAR piece—that those we conceive as CR scholars hold diverging views on particular issues we stand by our claim that there exists something like a methodological school of CR, and that Fitzgerald can plausibly be classified as a representative thereof.
+So, while Fitzgerald does not identify with the language we have chosen, we offer a way of seeing how much of his work fits within our description of CR, since the “critical deconstruction of religion and related categories” entails the view that religion as an analytic category results in reification and naturalization, is unduly normative, and should therefore be abandoned.
+We also recognize—and indeed spend time discussing in our JAAR piece—that those we conceive as CR scholars hold diverging views on particular issues, we find it useful to model a current in the field as something like a methodological school of CR, which, in our modelling, Fitzgerald’s work has made major contributions to.

 Does this amount to an act of reification?
-In attempting to describe a distinctive methodological school, labeling it, and then identifying what we view as some of its key representative figures, Fitzgerald charges us with turning CR into an “objective independent reality” (4) and an “entity with an inside” (19).
-We find this criticism baffling.
-For all we have done is try to spell out what we take to be the common methodological commitments animating the varied projects of scholars such as Fitzgerald, McCutcheon, Martin, and others, and then grouped these under a shared category (i.e., critical religion).
-Of course, a critic might wish to contest the accuracy or utility of our conceptual schema.
-But to suggest that in engaging in this act we are thereby attributing an “objective independent reality” to that which we are classifying seems to us deeply disingenuous.
-For nowhere do we suggest that CR holds some kind of ontological status.
-All we maintain is that, despite their differences, the work of scholars such as Fitzgerald, McCutcheon, and Martin also share important similarities, which we believe can be boiled down to specific methodological-cum-normative commitments.
-Now, Fitzgerald might wish to contest what to call those similarities—he may prefer to refer to these resemblances as a “broad alliance,” or the existence of shared “significant critical tendencies,” or “a tendency of overlapping interests”—but whatever we choose to call them, it is those to which our essay sought to draw attention.
-And it is not in the slightest bit clear to us why engaging in this kind of analytic abstraction amounts to reification.
+In attempting to describe a distinctive methodological school, labeling it, and then identifying what we view as some of its key representative figures, Fitzgerald worries we are turning CR into an “objective independent reality” (4) and an “entity with an inside” (19).
+We appreciate his concern against reification because we agree that maintaining fluidity in our models keeps them moving and alive.
+With this in mind, we can rephrase what we have done like this: we have tried to spell out what we take to be the common methodological commitments animating the varied projects of scholars such as Fitzgerald, McCutcheon, Martin, and others, and then grouped these under a shared category (i.e., critical religion).
+Of course, Fitzgerald and others might wish to contest the accuracy or utility of our conceptual schema, but we do not argue that CR holds some kind of ontological status.
+All we maintain is that, despite their differences, the work of scholars such as Fitzgerald, McCutcheon, and Martin also share important similarities, which we believe can be described in terms of specific methodological-cum-normative commitments.
+Whether we call those similarities a “broad alliance,” or the existence of shared “significant critical tendencies,” or “a tendency of overlapping interests” it is those to which our essay sought to draw attention using analytic abstraction.

-Last, though certainly not least, we feel compelled to ask: why is it the case that Fitzgerald is not guilty of a similar form of reification when he contends that, across the conferences and texts he has contributed to, he can identify “a distinctive methodological approach” that one “could fairly call ‘critical religion’” (8)?
-That is, why is his conception of CR not a form of reification, while ours is?
-Our answer to this question is, in fact, contained in our original JAAR essay, where we contend that CR scholarship, although internally diverse, exhibits three major analytical flaws, which we refer to as: inconsistent historicization, crypto-normativity, and arbitrary abandonment.
-Accordingly, in what follows, we will not only restate our core criticisms of CR, but also demonstrate how they apply to Fitzgerald’s response to our work.
-And in doing so, we hope to persuade our readers that, far from being radically unique or unclassifiable, Fitzgerald’s version of CR does in fact fit within the broad definition of CR—understood as a methodological school—that we propose.
+We think this is the same kind of analytic abstraction that Fitzgerald uses when he contends that, across the conferences and texts he has contributed to, he can identify “a distinctive methodological approach” that one “could fairly call ‘critical religion’” (8).
+That being the case, we see another spot of common ground in our shared attempt to conceptualize currents of scholarly thought and practice without reifying them.
+While hope that Fitzgerald will appreciate this similarity in our approach that we are pointing out here, we take seriously his claim in his response to our JAAR essay his concern that our conception of CR is a form of reification, while his is not, and seek to understand it below.
+As per our original JAAR essay, we see this impasse as flowing from three major analytical flaws which we refer to as inconsistent historicization, crypto-normativity, and arbitrary abandonment.
+Accordingly, in what follows, we restate our core criticisms of CR by demonstrating how they apply to Fitzgerald’s response to our work.
+In doing so, we hope to clarify what parts of Fitzgerald’s version of CR fit within the broad definition of CR—understood as a methodological school—that we propose.

 a.
 Inconsistent Historicization